City of Bankstown: Mayors

-Town Clerk/General Managers
+Town clerks and general managers

 Geography

 The former Bankstown City region was approximately 76 km2 and had a population density of about 21.46 people per hectare.
 The boundaries of the former Bankstown City were, clockwise, the Prospect water supply pipeline and Liverpool Road (also known as Hume Highway) along the north, Roberts Road, Juno Parade, Koala Road, Punchbowl Road, Canterbury Road and the Salt Pan Creek along the east, the Georges River in the south and the Georges River, Prospect Creek, the Hume Highway and Woodville Road along the west.
 Salt Pan Creek is a saltmarsh and mangrove swamp that extends from Canterbury Road to Georges River.

 Parks

 Bankstown had 293 parks covering 730 ha within its city limits.
 There are 41 sports grounds, 12 community parks and 18 natural parklands.
 In the CBD, major parks include Bankstown Oval, McLeod Reserve, Paul Keating Park and Bankstown City Gardens.
 Other major parks include Mirambeena Regional Park, The Crest, Middleton Park, O'Neill Park, Terry Lamb Complex, Garrison Point, Jensen Oval and the extensive parklands around Georges River, among others.
 The entrance to Georges River National Park is also located within the city.

 Paul Keating Park, in the centre of Bankstown, stands on the old site of the Council Administration building, which burned down in an accidental fire in 1997, and was named in 2000 for former prime minister and local MP for Blaxland, Paul Keating.
 The Park is used for a variety of concerts and festivals, and is otherwise a large playing field.